kkarakamis/Elevation-Data-Query-with-Microservices/README.md

 There are 4 Java Spring project for System.

-Eureka Server provides server \\
+Eureka Server provides server \n
-Router Provides Load Balancing\\
+Router Provides Load Balancing\n
-Server serves the info by REST\\
+Server serves the info by REST\n
-Client sends query and get info .json file\\
+Client sends query and get info .json file\n

-There can be several servers running in the system.\\
-application.properties files in projects arranges and provides connection between eureka server, router and servers.
+There can be several servers running in the system.\n application.properties files in projects arranges and provides connection between eureka server, router and servers.